Telerik-Verified-Plugins/AppleWatch/README.md

 applewatch.callback.onLoadGlance = onGlanceRequestsUpdate;
 ```

-And here's another way to write this code.
+And here's a more concise way to configure a glance.
 In this case we'll only show an image.
 ```js
 applewatch.callback.onLoadGlance = function() {
   applewatch.loadGlance({